Shuchong-LI/scenarios/linux/challenge-delete-and-move-files/step3.md

 ## Requirements

-* You should work on the Linux terminal in the `challenge 3` directory.
+* You should work on the Linux terminal in the `challenge3` directory.
 * The mytextfile.txt file must be moved using the `mv` command.
 * You should rename the moved file.